This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} c^{(V)}\frac{T}{\theta}\md{\theta} + \frac{T}{p}\omega\frac{R_s}{c^{(p)}}c^{(V)} + p\md{}\frac{R_sT}{p} &= \frac{q_T^{(V)}}{\rho} - \frac{sT}{\rho}q_\rho^{(V)}\nonumber\\ \Leftrightarrow \md{\theta}\frac{T}{\theta} + \frac{\omega T}{p}\frac{R_s}{c^{(p)}} - \frac{R_sT}{pc^{(V)}}\omega + \frac{R_s}{c^{(V)}}\md{T} &= \frac{q_T^{(V)}}{c^{(V)}\rho} - \frac{sT}{c^{(V)}\rho}q_\rho^{(V)}\nonumber\\ \Leftrightarrow \frac{T}{\theta}\md{\theta} + \frac{\omega R_sT}{p}\left(\frac{1}{c^{(p)}} - \frac{1}{c^{(V)}}\right)\nonumber\\ + \frac{R_s}{c^{(V)}}\left(\frac{T}{\theta}\md{\theta} + \frac{T}{p}\omega\frac{R_s}{c^{(p)}}\right) &= \frac{q_T^{(V)}}{c^{(V)}\rho} - \frac{sT}{c^{(V)}\rho}q_\rho^{(V)}\nonumber\\ \Leftrightarrow \frac{T}{\theta}\md{\theta}\frac{c^{(p)}}{c^{(V)}} + \frac{\omega R_sT}{p}\frac{c^{(V)} - c^{(p)} + R_s}{c^{(V)}c^{(p)}} &= \frac{q_T^{(V)}}{c^{(V)}\rho} - \frac{sT}{c^{(V)}\rho}q_\rho^{(V)}. \end{align} \]

-This means that the first law of thermodynamics for a gas reads in terms of potential temperature
+This means that the first law of thermodynamics for a gas reads, in terms of the potential temperature,

 Multiplying this equation by $\rho$ gives